 Robert Preston brought his award-winning performance as Harold Hill on Broadway to the screen in this impeccable film, perfect in every detail.
-In addition to the glorious production, with some of the most gorgeous music and dancing ever filmed, there is a fine story with appealing characters.
+In addition to the glorious production, with some of the most gorgeous music and dancing ever filmed, there is a fine story with appealing characters in The Music Man.
 Marian learns about the importance of dreams from Harold, and he learns about the importance of responsibility from her.

 Marian is eventually able to see through Hill's fake exterior and recognizes the positive effect he has on people such as Winthrop and herself.
 When Harold realizes Marian can love him in spite of his past, for the first time he's able to move on from the notion of himself as a thief and a liar.
 Each finds the core of the other, allowing both of them to heal and take the risk necessary to make their dreams come true.
 And, because this is a musical, they live happily ever after.